 - Austin represented a Polk County resident who allegedly left marks on another individual to gain possession of her car keys.
 Austin explained to the county attorney all parties involved have severe mental health issues, and the charge was dismissed prior to trial.
 State v.
 Coan, SRCR354196.

 - Austin represented a Polk County resident who was charged with three counts of domestic abuse assault on two separate women, harassment in the first degree, and false imprisonment.
-Again, the case had been mismanaged, for several months with a different attorney.
+The case had been mismanaged for several months with a different attorney.
 Within two weeks of Austin being on the case, all charges were dismissed, and the State agreed to pursue formal charges against the women for making up the allegations.
 State v.
 Griffin, AGCR346066, AGCR345039.

 - Austin represented a Polk County resident who allegedly kicked, punched, and slammed an individual on the ground.
 All charges were dismissed prior to trial.
 State v.
 Kelly, AGCR283232.